splunk/public-o11y-docs/incident-intelligence/respond-manage-incidents/notification-preferences.rst

 SMS notification phone numbers
 ======================================

-If you choose to receive notifications via SMS notifications will be sent from the following phone numbers.
-For steps to change your notification preferences, see :ref:`ii-notification-preferences`.
+If you choose to receive notifications via SMS notifications, the sending phone number is dependent on the device country location. numbers.

 See also
 ============